New to GEOG 489?

 This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course, as well, as it provides the primary communications, calendaring, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course, as well, it provides the primary communications, calendar, and submission tools for the course.

 Quick Facts about GEOG 489

 - Instructor: Andrew Murdoch